 Under each reserve category, Alvopetro has elected to reflect 100% of the contractual obligations pursuant to its Gas Treatment Agreement with Enerflex, including all operating, equipment rental, and related financing costs for the full duration of the agreement.
 These costs are primarily attributable to the Caburé field and also represent the majority of the future development costs for the Caburé field in the table above.
-The future costs associated with equipment rental are reflected in the future development costs in the table above and are also reflected as a capital lease obligation on the Company's financial statements (other than future anticipated equipment rental costs associated with the facility expansion, which will be reflected on the financial statements once completed).
+The future costs associated with equipment rental as included in the future development costs in the table above are reflected as a capital lease obligation on the Company's financial statements.
+Also included in future development costs for the Caburé field are two step-out wells and expansion of the unit facilities.

-The future development costs for the Murucututu field in the proved category are for the remaining costs anticipated for the pipeline, field facility development to tie-in the 183(1) well to Alvopetro's midstream assets, the stimulation and tie-in of the 197(1) well, as well as costs to drill a development location.
-In the probable and possible categories, there are future development costs for an additional development location.
+The future development costs for the Murucututu field in the proved category are for two development locations in the field and the stimulation of the 197(1) well.
+In the probable and possible categories, there are future development costs for two additional development locations.
 Also included in the Murucututu future development costs for all reserve categories are a portion of the anticipated contractual obligations associated with the expansion of the gas treatment facility.
-The future development costs for Bom Lugar in the proved category include costs for a directional wellbore and facilities upgrade.
-A second directional well is included in the future development costs for the possible category for Bom Lugar.
+The future development costs for Bom Lugar in the proved category include costs for one development well and facilities upgrade.
+A second development well is included in the future development costs for the possible category for Bom Lugar.
 Future development costs at the Mãe-da-lua field relate to a stimulation of the existing producing well.